 This is the moment you’ve been waiting for.
 Take a small sip, just enough to coat your tongue.
 Don’t swallow it right away.
 Let the whiskey rest in your mouth for a few seconds and gently move it around.
 This helps acclimate your palate to the alcohol and allows the spirit to hit all your taste buds.
 You might notice an initial sweetness on the tip of your tongue, some saltiness on the sides, or a bit of spice in the back.
 The first sip is often a bit of a shock to the system, so don’t focus too much on pinpointing specific flavors just yet.
 Instead, pay attention to the texture.
 Is it oily, creamy, or thin?

-Step 5: Notice the Finish
+Step 5: Savor the Finish

 The “finish” is the experience you have after you’ve swallowed the whiskey.
 It’s the collection of flavors and sensations that linger in your mouth and throat.
 How long does the taste last?
 A high-quality Scotch often has a long, complex finish that evolves over time, while a simpler one might fade quickly.
 Think about the flavors that are left behind.
 Are they the same ones you tasted initially, or are new notes of oak, spice, or smoke appearing?
 Also, notice the feeling.
 Does it leave a pleasant warmth in your chest or a dry, tannic sensation in your mouth?
 The finish is the final chapter of the whiskey’s story, so give it a moment of your attention.

-How to Pinpoint Flavors in Scotch
+How to Identify Flavors in Scotch

 One of the most rewarding parts of tasting Scotch is learning to identify the specific flavors in your glass.
 It might seem like a special skill reserved for experts, but it’s really just a matter of practice and paying attention.
 Think of it like building a vocabulary for your senses.
 You don’t need a superhuman palate; you just need to connect what you’re tasting to flavors you already know.
 Every Scotch tells a story through its taste, shaped by its ingredients, the cask it aged in, and the region it came from.
 Your goal is to learn how to read that story.